-Here is what you should do if arrested for rape in Cobb County.
+Here is what you should do if arrested for rape in Paulding County.

 - Hire an attorney – Make sure that attorney actually handles and tries rape cases.
 Most criminal defense attorneys do not handle rape cases.
 Make sure the attorney you talk to does regularly handles rape cases in Georgia.

 - Avoid making any statements – Do not walk into the police department and profess your innocence.
 The police will not believe you.
 Do not think you can show up at your first court date and tell the prosecutor and judge that you are innocent and expect the charges to be dropped.
 If you are arrested for rape, you have to start preparing for your jury trial.
 Do not make any statements to anyone except your lawyer.

 - Gather and preserve any physical evidence in your possession that might relate to the child making the accusation.
 This includes clothing, photos, video or any other tangible object.